Why do I feel anxious every Sunday night?

 Why Does Sunday Night Anxiety Happen?

 Sunday anxiety isn't just about work; it's often a mix of unresolved stress, lack of preparation, and mental conditioning.
-Here's why it happens.
+Here's why it happens in London and beyond.

 Anticipatory Stress

 Worrying about the workload, deadlines, or meetings ahead can make you feel anxious before the week even begins.
-Your brain tries to predict upcoming challenges, leading to overthinking and restlessness.
+Your brain tries to predict upcoming challenges, leading to overthinking and restlessness in London workplaces.

 Lack of Control

 If your schedule feels unpredictable or overwhelming, Sunday night can bring a sense of helplessness.
-The feeling of being unprepared for the week ahead creates mental resistance, making it hard to relax.
+The feeling of being unprepared for the week ahead creates mental resistance, making it hard to relax in homes or offices across London and beyond.

 Unfinished Tasks

 If you didn't fully disconnect over the weekend, leftover tasks can linger in your mind, making it hard to relax.
-Unfinished business from the previous week can create a feeling of incompleteness, preventing you from fully enjoying your time off.
+Unfinished business from the previous week can create a feeling of incompleteness, preventing you from fully enjoying your time off in London or anywhere else.

 Sudden Routine Shift

 The transition from a flexible weekend to a structured workweek can create mental resistance, making Sundays feel like an emotional rollercoaster.
-Your brain struggles to switch from relaxation mode to productivity mode, causing stress.
+Your brain struggles to switch from relaxation mode to productivity mode, causing stress in workplaces and home offices throughout London and beyond.

 How to Stop Sunday Night Anxiety in Its Tracks